coderade/coderade.io-blog/content/post/android/inspecting-apk-files-after-packaging.md

 ![](/images/posts/android/inspecting-apk-files-after-packaging/build-apk.png)

-That creates a debugged version of the application.
+That will creates a debugged version of the application.

 I'll click on Show in Explorer when the notification appears and that shows me the location of the APK file.